Modern Language Association: Resolutions

-The activists calling themselves MLA Members for Justice in Palestine presented a resolution in December 2016 calling for a boycott.
+The resolution was introduced in December 2016 by members identifying as MLA Members for Justice in Palestine.
 The call to boycott received support from scholars such as Judith Butler and novelist Viet Thanh Nguyen, but also opposition from scholars such as Cary Nelson and historian Kenneth Waltzer as well as a group calling itself MLA Members for Scholars Rights.
-A group of Israeli scholars sent videotaped messages stating Israeli universities are multicultural and calling the BDS campaign one of harassment and slander.
-On the other side of the debate, another group of Israeli scholars came out in support of the boycott, arguing that "the Israel-led campaign against the boycott of Israeli academic institutions rallies around the claim that if adapted it will hurt progressive Israeli scholars.
-Campaigners use this tactic to divert attention from the plight of the entire Palestinian population living under Israel's elaborate system of colonial repression and injustice to a manufactured victimization of Israeli academics.
-This is a manipulative inversion of victimhood."
+Israeli academics also expressed divergent views: a group of scholars sent videotaped messages stating Israeli universities are multicultural and calling the BDS campaign one of harassment and slander, while others endorsed the boycott, contending that opposition efforts diverted attention from conditions faced by Palestinians.

+On May 11, 2018, Judith Butler authored and assembled a group of faculty in writing a letter to New York University following the sexual harassment suit filed by a former NYU graduate student against his advisor Avital Ronell.
+Despite the signatories having acknowledged not having had access to the confidential findings of the investigation that followed the Title IX complaint against Ronell, they nonetheless accused the complainant of waging a "malicious campaign" against Ronell.
+The signatories also wrote that the presumed "malicious intention has animated and sustained this legal nightmare" for a highly regarded scholar.
+"If she were to be terminated or relieved of her duties, the injustice would be widely recognized and opposed."
+Butler invoked their title as President Elect of the Modern Language Association.
+Butler received wide condemnation and calls to resign her position as MLA president.
+The MLA Executive Council released a statement regarding then letter, saying "The letter, written without authorization from the Executive Council, runs counter to aspects of the MLA's Statement of Professional Ethics."
+Ronell was found guilty of sexual harassment and suspended for a year.

-In a strongly worded letter, the pro-Israeli Brandeis Center threatened to sue MLA if the resolution was adopted.
-In the letter addressed to the association's President Kwame Anthony Appiah and Executive Director Rosemary G. Feal, the center claimed that the resolution was ultra vires.
+The Louis D. Brandeis Center for Human Rights Under Law warned that adoption of the resolution could prompt legal action, arguing in a letter addressed to the association's President Kwame Anthony Appiah and Executive Director Rosemary G. Feal, the center claimed that the resolution was ultra vires.
 That is, that it would take the association in a direction that went beyond its original mission.
 Supporters of the boycott argued that it was not ultra vires because the Association had in the past been engaged in human rights issues.

-At the 2025 annual meeting in New Orleans, the MLA executive council blocked a member vote on a resolution endorsing BDS and acknowledging Palestinian genocide accusation and scholasticide, prompting protest and campaign for members to lapse membership in the organization.
+At the 2025 annual meeting in New Orleans, the MLA executive council blocked a member vote on a resolution endorsing BDS and acknowledging Palestinian genocide accusation and referenced an allegation of scholasticide, prompting protest and campaign for members to lapse membership in the organization.
 The executive council released a statement in advance stating that while they are "appalled by the continued attack on Gaza," a BDS resolution would present "legal and fiduciary" challenges.